20 Summer Programs for High School Students in Oregon

 If you’re a high school student in Oregon looking to make the most of your summer, look no further.
 Oregon is brimming with summer programs that can ignite your passion, expand your knowledge, and unlock new possibilities while guiding your way to college.
 Whether you're drawn to the wonders of STEM, or captivated by the arts and humanities, Oregon has a summer program for you.
-In this article, we have listed a handpicked selection of 12 summer programs in Oregon covering a range of subjects and experiences, ensuring you can build a strong foundation for your further studies.
+In this article, we have listed a handpicked selection of 20 summer programs in Oregon covering a range of subjects and experiences, ensuring you can build a strong foundation for your further studies.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Eligibility: To apply, you must be a resident of Oregon enrolled in high school.
-Further criteria, with regards to family, family income, and education qualifications, can be found on the program page.
+Further criteria regarding family, family income, and educational qualifications can be found on the program page.

 Program dates: All subject programs will be a 1-week program (August 7-11 or August 14-18).